 That alone should be enough reason for me to set up a blog celebrating Canada, especially with our country marking its 150th birthday in 2017.
 But there’s more to it than that.

 I’m passionate about Canada.
 Always have been.
 I wrote my first letter to the president of the Canadian Broadcasting Corporation, thanking him for his emphasis on home-grown content, when I was ten years old.
-I’m now in my tenth year of providing freelance on-air reports to the CBC’s morning radio show in my native Cape Breton, and my twelfth year of telling the stories of ordinary Canadians via my work for The Reporter, the weekly community newspaper based in my hometown of Port Hawkesbury, Nova Scotia.
+I’m now in my eleventh year of providing freelance on-air reports to the CBC’s morning radio show in my native Cape Breton, and I recently completed a 12-year stint of telling the stories of ordinary Canadians via my work for The Reporter, the weekly community newspaper based in my hometown of Port Hawkesbury, Nova Scotia.

 I’m also a musician that spent seven years touring around Canada’s East Coast, writing, recording and performing songs about the things that make us tick.
 Some are serious.
 Some are satirical.
 Jean Chretien has a CD copy of a song I wrote about his testimony to a government inquiry in 2005.
 (Yes, the briefcase full of golf balls.
 “That” testimony.)